argoproj/argo-cd/docs/security.md

 Note:

-* If ArgoCD is configured such that it not permitted to list a kind of resource, it should be added as an [excluded resource](declarative-setup.md#resource-exclusion).
+* If you to deny ArgoCD access to a kind of resource then add it as an [excluded resource](declarative-setup.md#resource-exclusion).

 ## Auditing